 Unconscious use of social media seems to stir stagnation, distraction, attachment, comparison, both sides of ego (narcissism and insecurity), disgust, frustration, and isolation.
 Social media is evolving fast, and we're only starting to discover how it's changing our thoughts and behavior.

-Symptoms of digital media addiction:
+Symptoms of digital media impulse control disorder:

-Disrupted morning routine
+Disrupted morning routine or daily work flow

 Eating with a screen on during every meal